apache/nuttx/configs/README.txt

 	z8Encore!
 Microcontroller.
 This port use the Zilog z8f64200100kit development kit, Z8F6423 part, and the Zilog ZDS-II Windows command line tools.
 The development environment is Cygwin under WinXP.

-Other ports for the for the TI TMS320DM270, M683222 and for MIPS are in various states of progress

 Configuring NuttX
 ^^^^^^^^^^^^^^^^^